irispixel/vscode-dartsass/README.md

-# quiksass README
+# quiksass vscode plugin

-This plugin generates the .css and .min.css files for the given .scss file.
+VSCode plugin that generates the .css and .min.css files for the given .scss file.
 It gets activated by default for .scss files.

 ## Features